wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    PROTIP: Terraform is written in the [Go language](/golang/), so (unlike Java) there is no separate VM to download.

-1. When installed, get the version number of Terraform:
+1. After installation, get the version number of Terraform:

    <pre><strong>terraform --version</strong></pre>